tranminhduy-git/tmduy.github.io/_pages/cv.md

 ======
 * Jan 2021 - Aug 2024: __Undergraduate Research Student__, Department of Microbiology and Parasitology, School of Pharmacy - UMP

-  * Graduation Thesis: The effect of herbal extracts on gut microbiota by cytometric fingerprints.
+  * _Graduation Thesis_: The effect of herbal extracts on gut microbiota by cytometric fingerprints.
     * Research objective: Evaluating the gut microbiome diversity under the effect of Vietnamese herbal extracts by applying a high-throughput method:
       * Tested Vietnamese herbal extracts on mice and collected fecal samples.